qaisjp/comm2-report/chapters/30-design/0500-libraries.md

 !["The `TimelineItem` component is used to display items on a vertical timeline, connected by `TimelineItem-badge` elements." [@TimelinePrimerCSS]](chapters/30-design/assets/primer-timeline.png){#fig:primer-timeline.png}

 !["Blankslates are for when there is a lack of content within a page or section.
 Use them as placeholders to tell users why something isn't there." [@BlankslatePrimerCSS]](chapters/30-design/assets/primer-blankslate.png){#fig:primer-blankslate.png}

-**Bootstrap**

-Bootstrap was originally built by Twitter
-Primer provides tools that is responsive, accessible and has a lot

-talk about primer grid - responsiveness. bootstrap has this. the reason we chose primer is because it's the backbone of github, and our service follows a similar format to github, so we have all the necessity taxonomies available. also bootstrap 4 requires jquery (explain why jquery is bad and unnecessary today), and that we're waiting for bootstrap 5 which does not use jquery.